-- 26. Calculate the area of triangles, special quadrilaterals, and other polygons by composing and decomposing them into known shapes. - a.
-Apply the techniques of composing and decomposing polygons to find area in the context of solving real-world and mathematical problems. - 27.
-Determine the surface area of three-dimensional figures by representing them with nets composed of rectangles and triangles to solve real-world and mathematical problems. - 28.
-Apply previous understanding of volume of right rectangular prisms to those with fractional edge lengths to solve real-world and mathematical problems. - a.
+Solve real-world and mathematical problems to determine area, surface area, and volume.
+26. Calculate the area of triangles, special quadrilaterals, and other polygons by composing and decomposing them into known shapes.a.
+Apply the techniques of composing and decomposing polygons to find area in the context of solving real-world and mathematical problems.
+Note: Students must select and use the appropriate unit for the 27.
+Determine the surface area of three-dimensional figures by representing them with nets composed of rectangles and triangles to solve real-world and mathematical problems. attribute being measured when determining length, area, angle, time, or volume.
+28. Apply previous understanding of volume of right rectangular prisms to those with fractional edge lengths to solve real-world and mathematical problems. a.
 Use models (cubes or drawings) and the volume formulas (V = lwh and V = Bh) to find and compare volumes of right rectangular prisms.